Sacrificial Living – Sermon on Romans 12:1-8

 Even when our clothes and homes and cars look just like everyone else’s, how we treat one another within the church should show a way of living and loving together that the world has not experienced.
 It is the way of being transformed into Christ’s likeness, and we are not transformed alone.
 Growing deeper in faith means growing deeper in our life together.

 J.D.
-Walt writes, “The reason most of us are stuck is we do not have the kinds of relationships it takes to sustain the level of work the Holy Spirit wills to do in our lives.”
+Walt continues, “The reason most of us are stuck is we do not have the kinds of relationships it takes to sustain the level of work the Holy Spirit wills to do in our lives.”

 It is that work of the Holy Spirit, transforming us by the renewing of our minds, that the world around us is desperate to see.
 Our ability to be in the world in a distinctly Christian way, set apart as humble and holy, makes a difference to people who are hungry for the good news that God loves them, that Jesus died for them, that there is more to life than scraping by.